reekKiE/CompleteSuicideManual-En/English/chapter_2.md

 This means that in just ten minutes, if no one detects it, your suicide will be successful and painless.
 There is probably no more suitable way to commit suicide than this!

-## Appearance: Is a hanged corpse unclean?
+## Corpse appearance: Is it unclean?

 The disadvantage of hanging that people often mention is that the corpse looks bad.
 Incontinence and ejaculation do occur.
 Some people say that because the throat is strangled upward, the tongue will stick out, the face will turn purple due to congestion, and the eyeballs will protrude.
 However, there are not many horrific examples of this.
 The eyeballs will not protrude until several days after death, and the tongue will not stick out even if it touches the teeth.
 That is to say, the condition of the corpse is usually not like this.